As an Amazon Associate, I earn from qualifying purchases.

 - Pour the strained lentil into the pressure cooker.
 Seal with the lid and cook for an additional 10-mins.

 - To serve place 2 Tbs cooked rice in a soup bowl.
 Hold and gently pour in the soup over the back of a tablespoon.
-The spoon will help to break the speed of the falling soup and not disturb the rice.
+The spoon will help to break the speed of the falling soup and not disturb the best rice recipes in the world.

 - In a deep pan combine the stock with red lentil + zest + lemongrass.
 Bring stock to a boil and lower the flame to its lowest setting.